GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 The demo has the words, “CSS is awesome” in a box with fixed dimensions, with a thick border.
 The box has a width, so is **extrinsically sized**, so it tries to control the sizing of its child content.
-The problem with this though, is that the word“awesome” is **too large for the box**, so it overflows outside of the parent box's **border box** (more on this later in the lesson).
+The problem with this though, is that the word “awesome” is **too large for the box**, so it overflows outside of the parent box's **border box** (more on this later in the lesson).
 To mitigate this overflow, you allow the box to be **intrinsically sized** by